5t3v3/Projectile-Motion/README.md

   This Program will hep you understand the difference in projectile motion under air drag and in vaccum.
   Created as part of Physics project on Projectile motion
  </pre>

+The Output of the source code will be a graph that shows two different projectiles of the body